obsidianmd/obsidian-help/en/Obsidian/Early access versions.md

 ## Report issues and other feedback

-If you discover an issue in an Insider build, consider reporting it to the Obsidian team.
+If you discover an issue in an early access versions, consider reporting it to the Obsidian team.

 Before you report an issue, refer to the [List of known issues and planned improvements](https://forum.obsidian.md/t/list-of-known-issues-and-planned-improvements/14286) to see if someone has already reported it.